IG Port: History

 On November 20, 2018, IG Port announced that the production operations of Xebec would be transferred to Sunrise, citing that the studio's primary business (production for animation and other on-screen works) "has been running a deficit for a long time" and its revenue from licensing business "has not made up for the shortfall."
 The company finalized the transfer of the studio, with its cost amounting ¥300 million, on April 1, 2019.

 IG Port earned more than ¥10 billion in revenue for the first time in a single fiscal year when the company reported ¥11.872 billion in revenue on July 14, 2022, for the fiscal year starting in June 2021 and ending in May 2022.
 The company's profit decreased by 99% to ¥5 million, which was attributed to "unifying its income from streaming projects and licensing sales with its amortization expenses".
 The company stated that the decrease in net income should return to normal in the upcoming fiscal year.

+On June 17, 2025, IG Port entered into a capital and business alliance with Sanrio, becoming its fourth biggest shareholder, set to be in effect by July 3rd of that year.